 About two days before I wanted to start work, I rinsed the deck off with my hose.
 That helped to remove buildup of dust and pollen.
-It also gave the wood plenty of time to dry again.
+It also gave the wood plenty of time to dry again before I started working.

-On staining day, I just swept off the dry porch one more time, and was ready to begin.
+Before I started to stain and seal, I just swept off the dry porch one more time that day.
+Then I was ready to begin.

-The stain comes in different colors.
+The Thompson’s WaterSeal combo comes in different colors.
 I used Autumn Brown.
 The great thing about this color is that it looks very similar to the color of pressure treated wood.
 That helps it to blend with the treated lumber I used to build the deck.
 (It reminds me a little of chocolate pudding while I’m painting it on.)

-Be sure to paint a thick coat of the product onto the ends of your boards.
-This exposed area can wick in water if it’s not protected.
+Be sure to apply a thick coat of the sealer onto the ends of your boards, too.
+This exposed area can really absorb water if it’s not protected and sealed.

 It takes me only about an hour to stain and seal my front porch.
 This simple deck weatherproofing is all it takes to get it looking great again.